vectordotdev/vector/docs/usage/configuration/sources/file.md

   # * must be: "file"
   type = "file"

   # Array of file patterns to include.
 Globbing is supported.
+Gzip and zip files
+  # are extracted automatically.
   #
   # * required
   # * no default
-  include = ["/var/log/nginx/*.log"]
+  include = ["/var/log/nginx/*.log", "/var/log/nginx/*.gz"]

   # The directory used to persist file checkpoint positions.
 By default, the
   # global `data_dir` is used.
 Please make sure the Vector project has write